Matthew Barry

 • Mok v The Lansdowne Club (ChD)

-Acting for an individual claiming damages and an injunction in respect of her alleged unlawful expulsion as a member of The Lansdowne Club.
+Acted for an individual claiming damages and an injunction in respect of her alleged unlawful expulsion as a member of The Lansdowne Club.
 Matthew appeared against leading counsel at a heavily contested CCMC, dealing with disclosure issues and costs budgeting.

 • 2M Networks Limited v Registrar of Companies